A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Construction of Solutions of the Dynamical Wave Equation

 \begin{Def} We assume that the kernel~$Q(x,y)$ is {\bf{uniformly bounded in $L^1$}} in the sense that there is a constant~$c>0$ such that

 \end{Def}

 \begin{Def} The kernel~$Q(x,y)$ has {\bf{finite time range}} if there is a parameter~$\delta>0$ such that

-\end{Def} This assumption can be understood in physical terms from the fact that the kernel~$Q(x,y)$ decays on the Compton scale.
+\end{Def} This assumption can be understood in physical terms from the fact that the kernel~$Q(x,y)$ decays on the Compton scale (again for Dirac systems in Minkowski space as constructed in~\cite[Section~1.2]{cfs} or~\cite[Section~5.5]{intro}); see also~\cite[Section~9.1]{intro}.
 Therefore, the assumption of finite time range is satisfied approximately, with an error which can be made arbitrarily small by choosing~$\delta$ sufficiently large.
 This decay property has been used in various mathematical formulations in the literature (like {\em{compact range}} in~\cite{noncompact, intro} or {\em{decays on the scale~$\delta$}} in~\cite{matter}).
 For our purposes, the notion of finite time range seems most suitable.